infinityjay/demo-group-chat/README.md

 It will take some time for me to use some ORM framework like Laravel/orm or Doctrine well.
 But the use of ORM will grant the project more scalability.

+* Paginating Query Results

+For messages, if there are many records, we can set pagination query and set 100 limit for each query.
+Also use resumeToken to concat the results.
+More general solution is to build a long connection such as WebSocket connection between the user and the group server, and server with real-time message stream.